amomen9/PostgreSQL/pgpool/Part III pgPool scripts.md

 # PGPOOL (Ubuntu) Part III
 **pgPool scripts**

+* A support for tablespaces is added to the original script files.

 #### 3. Copy template files (Every Node):

 Copy template shell script files from the following directory to a specific directory of your choice, rename and remove .sample from the end of the files.
 Two such specific directories are suggested here.
 You have to keep in mind to define the path for these scripts in the `*_command` directives accordingly in the pgpool.conf file, though.